api-platform/docs/distribution/testing.md

 # Testing the API

-Now that you have a functional API, you should write tests to ensure it has no bugs, and to prevent future regressions.
+Now that you have a functional API, you should write tests to ensure it has no bugs and to prevent future regressions.
 Some would argue that it's even better to [write tests first](https://martinfowler.com/bliki/TestDrivenDevelopment.html).

 API Platform provides a set of helpful testing utilities to write unit tests, functional tests, and to create [test fixtures](https://en.wikipedia.org/wiki/Test_fixture#Software).